StruggleBird/activeMQCockpit/README.md

 connectorPort="2011" jmxDomainName="org.apachemq"

-Currently the the following views are supported:
+Currently the the following views are included:
 - broker detail
 - queues and topics, both with filter support
 - queue messages and the message details